jliburd2167/Clue_less/README.md

 	conda deactivate

+## Databse Set up

+### Migrate the Databse
+Navigate to the root directory of rthe respository and type the following commands:

+	python manage.py makemigrations
+	python manage.py migrate

 ## Updating environment dependencies
 If you make any changes to the dependencies, remember to update the clue_env_release.yml file using: